 Before diving into the procedure, patients are generally advised to undergo a series of tests such as MRIs or X-rays to understand the knee's condition.
 If you're an international traveler, when selecting a facility in Thailand, ensure you opt for those with a reputation for excellence in orthopedics.
 Also, consider the language services offered to bridge any communication gaps.

 During a knee arthroscopy, surgeons make a small incision, introducing a camera into the knee joint.
-This allows them to inspect the knee's interior and address issues using miniature instruments.
+This allows them to inspect the knee's interior and address issues, such as reconstructing the ACL, using miniature instruments.
 One of the procedure's primary advantages is its short recovery time.
 Most patients can return home on the same day, with full recovery typically occurring within 4-6 weeks.
 After the surgery, patients might experience mild discomfort or swelling but will gradually resume normal activities.
 While in Thailand, it's advised to stay for at least 7-10 days post-surgery to ensure everything is on track.

 Undertaking a knee arthroscopy in Thailand will generally cost between $2,200 and $3,500.
 This cost can fluctuate based on the hospital's stature, the surgeon's experience, and any additional treatments that may be required.